openvinotoolkit/model_server/docs/custom_node_development.md

 The CustomNodeTensor struct consist of several fields defining the data in the output and input of the node execution.
 Custom node can generate results based on multiple inputs from one or more other nodes.
-CustomNodeTensor object can store multiple inputs to be processed in the execute function.
+"Execute" function has access to the pointer to multiple CustomNodeTensor objects which stores multiple inputs to be processed.
 Each input can be referenced using an index or you can search by name:
 ```
 inputTensor0 = &(inputs[0])
 ```
 Every CustomNodeTensor struct includes the following fields:
-`const char* name`  - pointer to the string representing the input name.
+- `const char* name`  - pointer to the string representing the input name.
-`uint8_t* data` - pointer to data buffer.
+- `uint8_t* data` - pointer to data buffer.
 Data is stored as bytes.
-`uint64_t dataBytes` - the size of the data allocation in bytes.
+- `uint64_t dataBytes` - the size of the data allocation in bytes.
-`uint64_t* dims` - pointer to the buffer storing array shape size.
+- `uint64_t* dims` - pointer to the buffer storing array shape size.
 Size of each dimension consumes 8 bytes.
-`uint64_t dimsCount` - number of dimensions in the data array.
+- `uint64_t dimsCount` - number of dimensions in the data array.
-`CustomNodeTensorPrecision precision` - data precision enumeration.
+- `CustomNodeTensorPrecision precision` - data precision enumeration.

 ### CustomNodeTensorInfo struct